 - Incoming or continuing Harvard graduate students must also register with their school's local disability coordinator.

-- Incoming or continuing Harvard faculty or staff members must also register with Harvard University Disability Services.
+- Incoming or continuing Harvard faculty or staff members must also register with Harvard University Disability Resources.

-Learn more by visiting the University Disability Services web site.
+Learn more by visiting the University Disability Resources website.

 HUH wheelchair-accessible units have been modified in a number of ways to facilitate their occupancy by a resident using a wheelchair.
 Floor plans for these units show a wheelchair symbol on them, and the Accessibility Details field in the online Unit Attributes/Amenities descriptions will also indicate that a unit is wheelchair accessible.
 Typically, a wheelchair accessible unit is larger to allow proper turning radius for a wheelchair.
 Unit entry door peepholes may be located both at standard and wheelchair height, and all doors will be wide enough to allow a wheelchair to pass through.
 Clothes rods in closets may be lower.
 Kitchen counters and sinks may be lower and open underneath, and the bathroom may contain a lower-height toilet and sink and either a tub with grab bars or a roll-in shower with no tub.